• Skip to content

 This therapy involves taking oral medicine on a daily basis.
 The specific medicine and dosage depends on each child’s needs.

-A child psychiatrist or paediatrician should monitor the child taking the medicine.
+A psychiatrist or paediatrician should monitor the child taking the medicine.
 The child needs regular appointments with this doctor.

 Do stimulants help autistic children?